leoluyi/dotfiles/tmux/tmux cheatsheet.md

 ### Panes

 ```
-%          horizontal split pane (left and right)
+% or -     vertically split pane (left and right)
-"          vertical split pane (top and bottom)
+" or _     horizontally split pane (top and bottom)
 x          kill pane (or just type `exit` or ctrl+d)

-← → ↑ ↓    go to the next pane on the left, right, ...
+← → ↑ ↓    navigate the next pane on the left, right, ...
+h, j, k, l navigate panes ala Vim
 o          swap panes
 ;          go to the 'last' (previously active) pane
 q          show pane indexes

-⍽          space - toggle between layouts
+⍽         toggle between layouts
+< , >      Swap panes
 C-o        Rotate the panes in the current window forwards
 {          Swap the current pane with the previous pane.
 }          Swap the current pane with the next pane.

 z          Toggle zoom state of the current pane.
++          maximize any pane to a new window
 !
 Break the current pane out of the window

+H, J, K, L    resize panes
++             maximizes the current pane to a new window
 ```